absoluteAquarian/AECS2/README.md

 # AECS2
-A port of the functionality of absolute-ecs (AECS) to C#.
+An implementation of the Entity-Component-System (ECS) framework in C#.